evanj/kubewebproxy/README.md

 ## Limitations

-The proxy has to rewrite paths, in order to add the namespace/service/port to the URL path.
+The proxy has to rewrite paths, in order to add `/namespace/service/port` to the URL path.
 I have only used a few tiny web applications, so I'm certainly missing some rewrites that are required.
+Cookies will be shared between all services (TODO: rewrite the header to scope them to paths).
 This also means JavaScript that embeds paths will probably break.
 The solution is probably to rewrite the application to use relative paths.
 A better solution would be to use a wildcard domain, but that is not supported by Google's managed TLS certificates.

 ## Useful Documentation